-When you create a custom widget, you may want to pass information from the widget to the RPG program.
-Profound UI automatically passes bound field data from standard, non-custom widgets to the RPG program when the screen submits.
-With custom widgets, however, data in bound fields are not automatically passed to the RPG program.
+When you create a custom widget, you may want to pass information from the widget to the server-side program (RPG, Node.js, etc.).
+Profound UI automatically passes bound field data from standard, non-custom widgets to the server-side program when the screen submits.
+With custom widgets, however, data in bound fields are not automatically passed to the server-side program.
 The reason custom widget data are not passed is because Profound UI cannot know how each custom widget stores its data1.

 To pass bound data from a custom widget into the screen response2, some extra work is required to route the data.